Authors, Publicists, Editors:

-Authors, publicists, editors: Is there a new (or forthcoming) novel, novella, graphic novel, story collection, or book about fiction that you’d like us to consider for review?
-Email your query to firstname.lastname@example.org.
+Is there a forthcoming (or just out) novel, novella, graphic novel, story collection, or book about fiction that you’d like us to consider for review?

-Writers: Fiction Writers Review welcomes unsolicited previously unpublished reviews from fiction writers, poets, graphic novelists, playwrights, and screenwriters.
+Fiction Writers Review welcomes previously unpublished reviews, essays, literary interviews, and guest blog posts from fiction writers, poets, graphic novelists, playwrights, and screenwriters.
 The editors will also consider work from librarians, journalists, other publishing professionals, and literary critics interested in forming connections across the arts and throughout the book world.

-- essays on craft, voice, reading, the writing life, the book industry, and related topics.
-If you have an idea for a recurring column, let us know!
+- We also seek essays on craft, voice, reading, the writing life, the book industry, and related topics.

 FWR does receive free review copies (solicited and unsolicited) from publishers and authors.
 Some of these books are reviewed or discussed on our site, and a few are even chosen as our Book of the Week–-but most unsolicited titles are not.
 You can read more about the FTC’s updated guidelines for endorsements here.